codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the sentence fail the driving test?
-It never came to a full stop.
+Did you know the first French fries weren't actually cooked in France?
+They were cooked in Greece.

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+How many Hz does the video standard PAL support?
- 1. Python
+ 1. 60
- 2. Solaris OS
+ 2. 25
- 3. C++
+ 3. 59
- 4. Java
+ 4. 50

 <details>
   <summary>Answer</summary>
-  Java
+  50
 </details>